CutyDragon/Lizzie-AI-Agent/README.md

 - **Utilities (`utils`)**:
    - Provides auxiliary functions for text processing and API requests.
 - **Templates**:
-   - Stores pre-written financial advice messages for customization.
+   - Contains pre-designed templates used for the bot’s web pages, ensuring a consistent and professional appearance.

 ---